tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 071.md

 	- There are three sets of double doors, and spiral staircases in the corners.
 	- Dividers in the area provide small semi-private meeting areas.
 - We are ambushed by some shield guardians as soon as we enter the tower.
+- We go up the upper right stairs and enter into a mess room.
+-